 Wednesday Night Monthly 'Potless' Potluck - last Wednesday of the month, after 6:15 meeting until 9pm.
 Bring a dish and enjoy the food & fellowship.

 Support MA meetings: Monday MA meeting needs support from people with clean time.
-Wednesday and Friday meetings need support.
+Friday meeting needs support.